Conasauga Shakespeare Coalition

 The idea became The Conasauga Shakespeare Coalition (CSC), and, with the help of local attorney Chris Brown and CPA Allen Bentley, the CSC was established as a not-for-profit performing arts organization dedicated primarily to the collected works of William Shakespeare.
 The Coalition received the blessing and endowment of friend and supporter Jeanne Burr with the plan to perform annual productions at Burr Performing Arts Park in partnership with the Creative Arts Guild and in cooperation with the Dalton Little Theatre and Artistic Civic Theatre.

-With all of this in place, The Conasauga Shakespeare Coalition will open with its first production Henry V, with local and professional actors in place and Lane Davies directing.
-The first rate production team consists of local filmmaker, Mark Hannah, who will create the special effects for the production, Travis Lynch, who has built an outstanding set that can be reconfigured for future productions, local professional musician Adam Burnette, who is creating an original score for Henry V, and David Pasqua, who will oversee the production’s technical requirements.
-Professional producer/director Chrystal Ayers will oversee the entire production as Stage Manager.
+With all of this in place, The Conasauga Shakespeare Coalition opened with its first production Henry V in summer of 2019, with local and professional actors in place and Lane Davies directing.
+The first rate production team consisted of local filmmaker, Mark Hannah, who created the special effects for the production, Travis Lynch, who built an outstanding set that can be reconfigured for future productions, local professional musician Adam Burnette, who created an original score for Henry V, and David Pasqua, who oversaw the production’s technical requirements.
+Professional producer/director Chrystal Ayers oversaw the entire production as Stage Manager.

-In this, the inaugural production of the Conasauga Shakespeare Coalition, we hope to give local audiences a taste of things to come as we look to continue to engage local talent in combination with professional working actors in order to bring to life the works of William Shakespeare for our local communities and fulfill the basic tenets of our mission:
+The Conasauga Shakespeare Coalition looks to continue to engage local talent in combination with professional working actors in order to bring to life the works of William Shakespeare for our local communities and fulfill the basic tenets of our mission: